 This includes integrated content (pedagogy), active learning, individualistic learning, mentoring and coaching, as well as coherent policies and standards.
 Include all five of these features in your development plan.

-How to Measure Professional Development Plan
+How to Measure Goals in a Professional Development Plan

 Over time, follow the strategic plan you have created for yourself and measure your progress by taking the same assessment a few months later.
 Then, see how much you improved.